ZitongShi/ZitongShi.github.io/_pages/about.md

 - Graph learning 📍

 # 🔥 News
+- *2025.09*: I joined Microsoft Research Asia (MSRA) as a research intern. .
 - *2025.08*: I serve as a reviewer for **AAAI 2026**.
 - *2025.05*: 🎉🎉🎉One paper was accepted by **ICML 2025**.
 - *2025.01*: 🎉🎉🎉One paper was accepted by **ICLR 2025**.